 Instruction in this area helps organizations execute their business strategy more consistently and reliably, lower their operational risk and operating costs, and increase their revenues relative to its competition.
-Students can expect to learn the primary tools of operational excellence in a series of four courses.
+Students can expect to learn primary tools of operational excellence to meet the demands of their industry.